borntofrappe/borntofrappe/README.md

 - removed the `<link>` elements which tried to preload the fonts before the stylesheet.
 I need more research to assess why the page doesn't lean on the preloaded assets (warning message in the console)

 - updated letter and word spacing for paragraphs and larger viewports.
 This is a matter of personal preference as I feel the chosen font has too much whitespace with a larger font size

+## Markdown blog

+> dated June 21st, 2021

+- created `src/blog` with two markdown files to make for a makeshift blog

+  Note that the files do include information in the form of frontmatter (between two sets of triple hyphen characters `---`)

+- added `src/hooks/index.js` to include in the `session` object an array describing the blog posts

+  The script reads from the blog folder and looks for markdown files.
+For each file, the slug describes the name without the `.md` extension

+- updated `src/routes/blog/index.svelte` to retrieve the list of blog posts from the `session` object and pass the information to the component through `props`